Wills, Probate & Estate Planning

 When someone passes away there is often a considerable amount of paperwork to be undertaken to ensure that assets are properly identified, appropriate taxes paid and the wishes expressed in their Will are carried out.

-If the person who died had a Will then the submission to the Probate Registry (which is a Court) is an Application for Probate.
+If the person who died had a Will then the submission to the Probate Registry (which is a Court) is an application for probate.
 Where there is no Will the person is said to be intestate and the application is for Letters of Administration.
-Both applications achieve a similar result in that the Probate Registry will confirm the person or persons who are legally entitled to administer the estate.
-The difference between the two is on the distribution of assets.
-Where there is a Will assets are distributed according to the instructions in the Will and where there is no Will the Rules of Intestacy will apply.

-Our experienced team of solicitors can administer an estate on your behalf from start to finish but for simple estates we also offer a fixed fee service to obtain Probate/Letters of Administration to allow the closure of accounts and the sale of property.
+Our experienced team can administer an estate on your behalf from start to finish, but for simple estates we also offer a fixed fee service to obtain Probate/Letters of Administration, to allow the closure of accounts and the sale of property.

 There are two types of Lasting Power of Attorney, one for Property and Financial Affairs and the other for Health and Welfare.
 These documents allow you to appoint Attorneys to act on your behalf should this ever become necessary.

-In a very litigious and risk adverse world it is no longer possible for someone to make decisions for you if you are incapacitated and unable to make the decisions for yourself without the legal authority to do so.
-Power of Attorney gives that authority.
+In a very litigious and risk adverse world it is no longer possible for someone to make decisions for you, if you are incapacitated and unable to make the decisions for yourself, without the legal authority to do so.
+A Lasting Power of Attorney gives that authority.

-In addition, the Property and Financial Affairs document allows your chosen Attorneys to deal with your money, property sale, investments and insurance at your request.
-So if you are going to be out of the Country for extended periods, or perhaps have mobility difficulties, Lasting Power of Attorney can ensure that your affairs are dealt with by someone of your choosing.
+In addition, the Property and Financial Affairs document allows your chosen Attorneys to deal with your money, property sale, investments and insurance on your instructions, whilst you have mental capacity.
+For example, if you are going to be out of the Country for extended periods, or perhaps have mobility difficulties, a Lasting Power of Attorney can ensure that your affairs are dealt with by someone of your choosing.

-Sadly, we must all consider the possibility of being unconscious or otherwise incapacitated and the Health and Welfare Power of Attorney allows your chosen attorneys to make decisions on all health matters from resuscitation to residential care.
+Sadly, we must all consider the possibility of being unconscious or otherwise incapacitated and the Health and Welfare Lasting Power of Attorney can allow your chosen attorneys to make decisions on all health matters from resuscitation to residential care.

-Each individual can leave £325,000 free from Inheritance Tax.
+Everyone can leave up to £325,000 free from Inheritance Tax.
 Anything above this has the potential to be subject to Inheritance Tax at 40%.

 Wills